jhpyle/docassemble/_docs/initial.md

 If no language is specified, the fallback language `*` is used.

-In the example above, the [`section`] modifier referred to sections using the same text that is displayed to the user.
+In the example above, the [`section`] component referred to sections using the same text that is displayed to the user.
 However, in some circumstances, you might want to use a shorthand to refer to a section, and update the actual section names displayed to the user